nathanieldchu/ubuild_CCF/index.md

   block: text-1
   headline: Our take on greenwashing
   content: "<p>Two crises threaten our existence—mass extinction and climate change.
-    Global food and agriculture is the largest contributor to shrinking natural habitats and rising atmospheric carbon. <strong>We love existence</strong>.
+    Global food and agriculture is the single largest contributor to shrinking natural habitats and a top cause of rising atmospheric carbon. <strong>We love existence</strong>.
     So to help preserve it, our mission is not to build a unicorn, give rich people nice things, or create tech for tech’s sake.
 We are building this public benefit company to create <strong>delicious, cheap, and nutritious foods that change how the 99% eat</strong>.</p><p>Or at least we’ll make nachos.</p>"
 - template: signup-bar
   block: cta-bar
   content: Want updates about our progress?